Working with global, regional, national and sub-national partners, MCHIP:

 - Monitoring and use of data for action.

 As a population-based intervention that aims to operate at scale, an immunization program delivers immunization services through a combination of fixed and outreach strategies to reach the population with traditional and newer vaccines.
-MCHIP assists more than a dozen countries in planning, managing and monitoring services to sustainably reach the entire population, with a special focus on targeting the underserved population to close the equity gap.
-The Program is also exploring how best to link immunization services with the delivery of other interventions and with shared program functions such as monitoring and evaluation.
-MCHIP provides technical support to countries as they prepare for the introduction of new (and underutilized) lifesaving vaccines.
-This includes assisting with introduction plans, applications to the GAVI Alliance, preparations for vaccine introduction, and monitoring and post-introduction evaluation.
+MCHIP assisted more than a dozen countries in planning, managing and monitoring services to sustainably reach the entire population, with a special focus on targeting the underserved population to close the equity gap.
+The Program is also explored how best to link immunization services with the delivery of other interventions and with shared program functions such as monitoring and evaluation.
+MCHIP provided technical support to countries as they prepare for the introduction of new (and underutilized) lifesaving vaccines.
+This included assisting with introduction plans, applications to the GAVI Alliance, preparations for vaccine introduction, and monitoring and post-introduction evaluation.

 Success in sustaining disease control or eradication requires matched efforts in supporting the routine immunization system as an integral part of the overall health system.
 This was MCHIP’s niche.
 To provide potent vaccines in a timely and safe manner year after year to all eligible population groups, MCHIP provided technical support to ensure that the routine immunization system is functional, staff are supervised, operational and programmatic needs are supported place and funded.